 The drawings or photographs should contain a sufficient number of views to disclose the complete appearance of the design claimed, which may include the front, rear, top, bottom and sides.
-Perspective views are suggested and may
+Perspective views are suggested and may be submitted to clearly show the appearance of three dimensional designs.
 26. Rosco, 304 F.3d at 1378-79.